Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackagingTypes.md

     Click this field to edit the preferred carrier.
 Numbers, letters or a combination of characters can be used.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Express*
-    Enable this toggle to set the shipping type for the package type to express.
-Disable the toggle to set the shipping type for the package type to standard.
+    Enable this toggle to set the shipping type for the packaging type to express.
+Disable the toggle to set the shipping type for the packaging type to standard.

-- *Package type identifier*
+- *Packaging type identifier*
-    Click this field to edit the package type identifier.
+    Click this field to edit the packaging type identifier.
 Numbers, letters or a combination of characters can be used.

 - *Ship-to country*
-    Click the drop-down list and select the country where the package type is shipped to.
+    Click the drop-down list and select the country where the packaging type is shipped to.

 - *Priority*
-    Click this field to edit the priority for the package type.
+    Click this field to edit the priority for the packaging type.

 - *Additional services (shipping method)*
     Click this field to edit the additional services offered.
 Numbers, letters or a combination of characters can be used.

 ### Edit price

-*Fulfillment > Settings > Tab PACKAGE TYPES > Button Add > Button ADD PRICE*
+*Fulfillment > Settings > Tab PACKAGING TYPES > Button Add > Button ADD PRICE*

-*Fulfillment > Settings > Tab PACKAGE TYPES > Select package type > Button Edit*
+*Fulfillment > Settings > Tab PACKAGING TYPES > Select packaging type > Button Edit*

 ![Edit price](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/EditPrice.png "[Edit price]")